digint/btrbk/doc/upgrade_to_v0.23.0.md

 This states:

   * Keep all snapshots for five days (no matter how many there are)
-  * Transfer only the first snapshot ot a day to the target
+  * Transfer only the first snapshot of a day to the target
-  * Keep all "first snapshots of a day" for <daily> days, etc.
+  * Keep all "first snapshots of a day" for `<daily>` days, etc.

 ### Upgrade "resume_missing"